shauniebyrne/volunteerInternship/README.md

 # Units Page (coach)
 This page can be accessed by a coach via the navigation bar at the top of the page and will list all available units.
 The Providers name and building name will be added (accessed through database) and the name of the unit will be linked to unitInfo.html so they can press the "rent" button.
 ---

+# Database
+4 tables

+1: Login/Account Information - Username, Email, Password, Status (Coach, Provider, Admin)

+2: Provider Information - Name, Address, Contact Information

+3: Building Information - Key is Provider Name (that way when any information is saved or used for pages, it is connected to the right provider - for instance, when a provider logs in, they can only see their buildings/units; when a coach clicks on the map to see a building, the information for the provider pops up too),

+4: Unit Information - Key is Building Information (so when a building is clicked on, the unit information is connected),